10 Delightful Maple Beers to Enjoy

 The Sierra Nevada is the only one of its kind in the field.

-They took a Scotch ale base and added a bit of maple to make a well-balanced beer that is surprisingly easy to drink.
+They took a Scotch ale base and added maple syrup to make a well-balanced beer that is surprisingly easy to drink.

 It smells like malt and maple and goes down smoothly, making you forget it’s 7.3% abv.